JackPendarvesRead/RoR2FluffyMods/ChronobaubleFix/README.md

 ChronobaubleFixEnabled - enables/disables this mod
-DebuffStacksPerItemStack - The number of debuffs that can stack per chronobauble in your inventory DebuffDuration - Change the length of time the debuff lasts on an enemy IncreasedDebuffDurationPerStack - If enabled it increases the duration of debuff for each chronobauble stack over 1 SlowScalingCoefficient - The amount that enemies movement and attack is scaled to.
+DebuffStacksPerItemStack - The number of debuffs that can stack per chronobauble in your inventory DebuffDuration - Change the length of time the debuff lasts on an enemy IncreasedDebuffDurationPerStack - Increases the duration of debuff for each chronobauble stack over 1 SlowScalingCoefficient - The amount that enemies movement and attack is scaled to.
 The higher this number the slower enemies will be with debuffs.

 ## Installation: